epage/cargo-script-mvs/0000-cargo-script.md

 - `cargo add` and `cargo remove` may not support editing embedded manifests initially
 - Path-dependencies may not refer to single-file packages at this time (they don't have a `lib` target anyways)

+The lockfile for single-file packages will be placed in `CARGO_TARGET_DIR`.
+In the future, when workspaces are supported, that will allow a user to have a persistent lockfile.

 ## `cargo-eval`

 `cargo-eval` is intended for putting in the `#!` for single-file packages: